b3cking/danubius.io/_posts/2021-10-21-feature-flag.md

 ## Where to start

-We will use [ConfigCat](https://www.configcat.com) in the example, but any other SaaS provider will work very similar way.
+We will use [ConfigCat](https://www.configcat.com){:rel="nofollow"}{:target="_blank"}{:aria-label="Go to ConfigCat page} in the example, but any other SaaS provider will work very similar way.
 First of all, register on the webpage and set our first feature.

 {% include image.html src="/images/feature-flag3.png" alt="Target specific user" %}